BlueberryMC/Blueberry/README.md

 Whilst I try not to break API compatibility, but things could change at anytime!

 ## Known Issues
+- Cannot stop debug profiler using `/debug stop` after using `/debug start`
+- Debug pie is completely black, and blinks when the chat screen is open

 ## Todo
 - Provide easy way to create profile or version in launcher for Blueberry